 There’s a rapidly growing consensus among top global business leaders that the impacts of climate change pose a sizable financial risk in the short- and long-term.
 Despite this recognition, companies are unsure how climate change will unfold.
 Governments are continually introducing new policies, technologies are rapidly evolving, and people’s behaviours are in constant flux.
 When combined, these variables can lead to multiple possible futures.
 How can you, as a decision-maker, better understand these futures to alleviate uncertainty and support climate-focused business decisions?
 Enter the forward-looking tool: scenario analysis.

+What is Scenario Analysis?
 The Basics of Scenario Analysis

 Scenario analysis looks at plausible future pathways of development (scenarios) that will lead to different outcomes.
 Considering the implications of these scenarios on assets and operations helps businesses understand how current or potential trajectories could drive business value.